com-lihaoyi/scalatags/Readme.md

 )
 ```

 The core of Scalatags is a way to generate (X)HTML fragments using plain Scala.
 This is done by values such as `head`, `script`, and so on, which are automatically imported into your program when you `import scalatags.all._`.
-See [below](#managing-imports) if you want more fine-grain control over what's imported.
+See [below](#managing-imports) if you want more fine-grained control over what's imported.

 This example code creates a Scalatags fragment.
-We could do many things with a fragment: store it, return it, it's just a normal Scala value.
+We could do many things with a fragment: store it, return it, etc. since it's just a normal Scala value.
 Eventually, though, you will want to convert it into HTML.
 To do this, simply use:

 ```scala
 frag.toString